hazelbase/blueauth/README.md

 ```

 # Features
+- Get secure user authentication with just 1 line of code and a single configuration object.
+Done in minutes.
 - No third parties at all.
 Just you and your users.
 Complete control and security of your data.
 - No sensitive information to store, and no passwords to manage.
 - Stateless.
 No databases or connections required.
 - Run in express, next.js, aws lambda, or anywhere.
 More pre-built adapters coming soon.
 - Secure by default.
 Restrictive cookie policy, small surface area, and more.
 - Coded in typescript, complete with exposed type definitions and inline IDE documentation
 - Under 1k lines of code
 - Batteries included.
-Just add your desired settings, and blueauth handles everything else.
+Just add your desired settings, and BlueAuth handles everything else.

 # Quick Start
 Quick example using Next.js.